hippie68/sfo/README.md

 You can also overwrite existing data, for example:

     sfo -w param.sfo app_type 2
-    sfo -w your-game.pkg title "New Title that looks better"

 Known issues:
-- Overwriting PKG files may result in a broken PKG.
+- Overwriting PKG files directly may result in a broken PKG.
 Writing the original values will restore the PKG.